a11yproject/a11yproject.com/CONTRIBUTING.md

 ### Events

 Have an accessibility-themed event you would like to promote?
-There are two ways you can get your event added to the project: Either [create a new Issue](https://github.com/a11yproject/a11yproject.com/issues/new), or [edit the `events.yml` file](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/_data/events.yml) directly and submit a Pull Request.
+There are two ways you can get your event added to the project: Either [create a new event Issue](https://github.com/a11yproject/a11yproject.com/issues/new?template=request-to-add-an-event.md), or [edit the `events.yml` file](https://github.com/a11yproject/a11yproject.com/blob/gh-pages/_data/events.yml) directly and submit a Pull Request.

 Events can either be Regional (in-person), or Webinars (online).
 You'll want to add the following information about your event:

 - Event title.
 - A brief description (2-3 sentences).
 - Web address (URL) for more info.
-- Event type (Regional or Webinar).
+- Event type (Regional or Webinar or both).
 - Social Media Hashtag (if applicable).
 - Date the event is occurring (yyyy-mm-dd).
 - Physical address of event (if applicable).